hampgoodwin/GoLuca/README.md

     - [ ] Add metrics
         - [ ] OpenTelemetry metrics ready?
     - [ ] Log Collector?
+- [ ] retry startup dependecies
-- [ ] make a frontend with some dashboard functionality, (vue3 plz) OOOOH!!!
+- [ ] health endpoint..?
 - [ ] Testing
     - [x] Add more unit tests, solitary and sociable
     - [x] Add Integration testing
     - [x] Add fail case account controller testing
     - [x] Use httptest for tests instead of setting up an http server for each test
         - [x] Fix bug where connection is rejected (I sus due to db+http connection limitations in unix)
-    - [ ] Improve test coverage by testing more grpc methods
+    - [x] Improve test coverage by testing more grpc methods
     - [ ] Add cursor testing for listing accounts
     - [ ] Add fuzzing
     - [ ] Create a seeder for a basic dev environment of data